Helen W. Gillmor: Federal judicial service

 On August 25, 1994, Gillmor was nominated by President Bill Clinton to a new seat on the United States District Court for the District of Hawaii created by 104 Stat.
 5089.
 She was confirmed by the United States Senate on October 7, 1994, and received her commission on October 11, 1994.
 She became chief judge in 2005.
 She assumed senior status on June 30, 2009.

 In November 2012, Gillmor found that Hawaii's licensing requirement to openly carry firearms did not violate the Second Amendment to the United States Constitution.
 Her judgment was then reversed by a divided panel of the United States Court of Appeals for the Ninth Circuit in July 2018.
+The ruling was re-heard en banc by the 9th Circuit and Judge Gillmor's decision was affirmed in March 2021.